MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-cassandra-as-cosmos-db.md

 1. Copy the following JavaScript code into `index.js`:

     :::code language="JavaScript" source="~/../js-e2e/database/cassandra/index.js" :::

-1. Replace the following in the script with your Cosmos DB Cassandra connection information:
+1. Replace the following in the script with your Azure Cosmos DB Cassandra connection information:

     * YOUR-RESOURCE-NAME
     * YOUR-USERNAME - replace with YOUR-RESOURCE-NAME